Teaching for Equity

 Are you passionate about promoting equity in higher education?
 The TLC’s Teaching for Equity Graduate Certificate Program is a unique professionalization curriculum designed to enhance your understanding and implementation of effective practices in equity-focused pedagogy.
 Through engaging conversations and structured learning activities, we’ll explore key issues of diversity, equity, and inclusion in college classrooms.
 You will be guided in developing teaching strategies shown to foster the equitable learning outcomes that inspired so many of us to pursue higher education as a calling.

-This intimate learning community of graduate students from across campus will meet biweekly (5 sessions total) during Spring quarter.
+This intimate learning community of graduate students from across campus will meet biweekly (5 sessions total) during the designated quarter.
 Included among the topics we’ll cover:

 - identifying common institutional barriers to learning